 Living in the diaspora has seen a change in eating habits with people from Caribbean lineage (mainly 2nd - 3rd generations) eating more western foods and shunning their traditional food.

-We would also use fresh coconut milk by using a fresh coconut and grating it and combining with water.
-That's the proper way to make it.
+We would also use fresh coconut milk by using a fresh coconut and grating it and combining with water to make milk.
+That's the proper way to make it!

 In all, it took almost 2 days to cook the dish since we'd soak the peas overnight - stage 1 and follow up with boiling and simmering the pot the next day.

-- Half cover the pot, reduce the heat and simmer on low for 1 hour (check the readiness of the peas, use your fingers, they should be easy to crush/soft) if not simmer for a further 15 minutes.
+- Half cover the pot, reduce the heat and simmer on low for up to an hour (check the readiness of the peas, use your fingers, they should be easy to crush/soft) if not simmer for a further 15 minutes.

 - Check your water levels, there should be 1 ½ cups of water left in the saucepan, you should be able to see the peas.
 Even if you need to drain off the water to make sure you have the amount of water stated.
 Do it! **this is very important*